koinos/koinos-docs/docs/quickstart/block-production.md

 ## Proof-of-Burn basics

-Proof-of-Burn has similiarities to both Proof-of-Work (PoW) and Proof-of-Stake (PoS) with some notable differences.
+Proof-of-Burn has similarities to both Proof-of-Work (PoW) and Proof-of-Stake (PoS) with some notable differences.
 Like Proof-of-Stake, no mining occurs to produce blocks; this places all physical nodes on an equal playing field.
 Hashing is simulated in Proof-of-Burn by burning KOIN in order to gain Virtual Hash Power (VHP).
 Aside from using VHP rather than physical machines performing hashes, the algorithm works similarly to Proof-of-Work.

 ## Prerequisites